-Since 1926, large stocks have returned an average of 10% per year, while long-term government bonds have returned between 5% and 6%.
+For example, the average stock market return is 10% per year, while long-term government bonds have returned between 5% and 6% annually.
 Investors who are counting on bonds to get them to their goals can expect a safer but slower jog to the finish line.

 Finally, though bonds are considered safer than stocks, they aren’t completely free of risk.
 If an issuer defaults on its obligations, investors could lose out on interest payments, getting back their principal, or both.

 Defaults are far more common with corporate bonds than municipal bonds, but it isn’t unheard of for governments to default on their debts.
 Investors can protect themselves by doing some research on the financial health of the issuer and looking for bonds with high credit ratings.
 This is especially important if a bond has a far-off maturity date.

 A good first step in opening a CD is for the investor to think about what best suits their needs (a longer or shorter term, a larger or smaller deposit, fixed or variable rate, etc.).
 Then, using those parameters, they would shop for the best rates, which can be found on various financial institutions’ websites or on sites that compare current rates.

 Probably the easiest way to open a CD is to do it online.
 But if the investor prefers to use a local financial institution, it can be done in person.
 A CD can be funded with cash, a check, or by transferring money from another account.
 And some investors may choose to open a CD within their existing individual retirement account (IRA).

 Some CDs may come with costs, such as monthly maintenance fees, or a purchase fee if the investor goes through a broker.